Download Itinerary

 We then continue to Chania via the Akrotiri Peninsula, which rises just north of the bay of Suda, one of the biggest natural harbours in Greece.
 This peninsula east of Chania was once called Kiamon, and today is associated with the liberation struggles of Crete.
 While on the peninsula we will visit the monastery of Agia Triada, originally built in the 17th century.
 Today it is one of the few monasteries in Crete where monastic life is practiced.

 Chania is a former capital of the island and the site of the ancient Minoan city of Kydonia.
-In the 13th century, Venice was becoming the maritime master of the easter Mediterranean.
+In the 13th century, Venice was becoming the maritime master of the eastern Mediterranean.
 At Chania they built large fortifications against pirates and the Ottoman Turks.
 Eventually, though, the Ottomans took Chania in the mid-17th century.
 Today many regard Chania as Crete's most beautiful city.

 Overnight in Chania.

-Included Meal(s): Breakfast and Lunch
+Included Meal(s): Breakfast, Lunch and Dinner

 Your afternoon is free to enjoy Chania, one of the most picturesque cities in Greece.